 Property valuation is a critical skill that all property developers need to learn.
 Basic principles of valuation are used when putting together a project feasibility, which is the starting point for many developers when assessing the viability of a new project.
 The resulting feasibility will dictate the price one can pay for the land, based on a pre-determined margin.

-Today’s market is highly competitive and securing land is perhaps one of the greatest challenges developers are faced with – new entrants and seasoned developers looking to scale and capitalize on the nascent demand for housing has resulted in escalating land prices, especially for properties that are well located, have services on-site and have zoning favourable for medium to high density developments.
+Today’s market is highly competitive and securing land is perhaps one of the greatest challenges that developers face.
+New entrants and seasoned developers who are looking to scale and capitalise on the nascent demand for housing are driving land prices higher—especially for properties that are well located, have services on-site, and have zoning favourable for medium to high-density developments.

-It is these transactions that so frequently catch the attention of the media who are quick to highlight how much the property sold for compared to its government’s valuation (or CV).
-For developers, however, a properties CV plays little to no role in their assessment of value.
-Instead, what one is willing to pay is driven the properties residual value.
+It is these transactions that are so frequently caught and publicised by the media who are quick to highlight how much a property is sold for compared to its government’s valuation (or CV).
+For developers, however, a property’s CV plays little to no role in their assessment of value.
+Instead, what one is willing to pay is driven by a property’s residual value.

 The residual valuation method is reductive.
 First, the developer estimates the total value of each proposed unit in the development.
 The sum of which is known as the Gross Realisable Value or GRV.

 From this figure, expected costs associated with the development, an allowance for profit (and risk), and miscellaneous fees are deducted.

 The amount left is the properties residual value, which implies the price a developer can pay to acquire the site.
 The basic formula for the calculation of residual value is: